 - Trello can start to feel overwhelming if you add too many subtasks — that’s where a more sophisticated project management tool like Notion or Clickup comes in handy

-Bottom line: If you’re a part of a small business or you’re a freelancer, Trello is one of the best free productivity apps, especially for task management since it takes no time to set up and you can truly customize your Kanban boards to your unique workflow!
+Bottom line: If you’re part of a small business or you’re a freelancer, Trello is one of the best free productivity apps, especially for task management, since it takes no time to set up, and you can truly customize your Kanban boards to your unique workflow!

-Teams love Todoist for planning projects and assigning responsibility, file sharing, and progress tracking.
+Teams love Todoist for planning projects, assigning responsibility, sharing files, and tracking progress.
 Teamwork flows more smoothly with a tool like Todoist because everyone knows exactly what needs to get done and when.
 And for prioritization, teams can use color-coded priority levels, labels, and filters for ease of use.